-activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+activities are

+activities for which

+low-carbon

+alternatives are not

+yet available and

+among others have

+greenhouse gas

+emission levels

+corresponding to the

+best performance.

-turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- reflecting the share of revenue from green activities of investee companies

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g. for

+a transition to a

+green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.